cefn/lowban/NOTES.md

     * Navigation between panes in edit (e.g. SHIFT+ALT+L label, SHIFT+ALT+N notes, SHIFT+ALT+T tags)

+# Notes from Olga

+How you might sort tasks

+* deadlines first
+* shortness of task
+* most diverse compared to recently completed
+* things that are for others
+* giving tasks an estimated time
+* telling system how much time you have

 1. Add a Markdown-highlighting editor panel for 'note' field, e.g. based on HighlightJS (simpler) or PrismJS (e.g. CodeFlask)